DXC INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That DXC Technology Company Investors With Substantial Losses Have Opportunity To Lead...

-NEW YORK, Aug.
-9, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against DXC technology Company ("DXC" or "the Company") (NYSE: DXC ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
+13, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against DXC technology Company (“DXC” or“the Company”) (NYSE: DXC) and certain of its officers.

 Class Definition